khimo/khimo.github.io/bli-guides/_help_drivers/tuya_homeassistantapi.md

 ---
-title: Tuya - homeassistant API (community) | DISCONTINUED
+title: Tuya - homeassistant API (community) | Deprecated
 layout: pagetoc
 notice: DoNotEdit, created automatically from the driver metadata, must be updated on the driver itself
 ---